 According to "Inked" magazine, the singer's love of tattoos came just as early as her love for music.
 At the age of 12, Pink got her first tattoo, a Japanese symbol on her leg to signify good luck and happiness.
 The once pink-haired rebellious teen continued to add tattoos in the years since including some very close to her heart.

+The tattoos that Pink has etched across her skin have a special meaning to her.
 Among the tattoos the singer currently has include several that pay tribute to her loved ones, such as the dog tags on her ankle for her military father and brother, and the portrait of her beloved bulldog, Elvis, on her arm.
 Others were inked at the same time as those close to her, such as the "Tru Luv" on her wrist, a tattoo shared by her husband Carey Hart, and the broken heart, the other half of inked on her friend Laura Jeanne Wilson.

 While Pink is far from the only pop star to love tattoos with Rihanna's Tats and Christina Aguilera's Ink she can boast that it's also a business for her.
 Her hubby, Carey Hart, owns a chain of tattoo parlors, Hart & Huntington.
 With the keys to the shop, it's only a matter of time before Pink adds another tattoo to her collection.